maximgorbatyuk/maximgorbatyuk/README.md

 ### Hi there 👋

-I'm Maxim, and I am a lead software engineer.
+Lead software engineer, maintainer in https://techinterview.space, blogpost writer.
 I know .NET, Angular, and how to be a team lead.
-Also, I write posts to my blog.

 If you need help, feel free to contact me.